pmary/pmary.github.io/_posts/2019-11-17-best-way-to-remove-duplicate-from-list-javascript.markdown

 ---
 layout: post
-title:  "Ways to extract unique elements from a list in JavaScript"
+title:  "The Best Way to Remove Duplicate From a List in JavaScript"
-date:   2019-10-21 13:46:40
+date:   2019-11-17 13:46:40
 categories: javascript array reduce
 comments: true
 ---